insilmaril/vym/README.md

     In "File" do "Open file or project" and select the "CMakeLists.txt".
 This will setup the project.

+    Additionally you problably will have to select a Qt version, for example, if in the "General Messages" output Qt creator and cmake complain about missing Qt6:

+    In "Project" tab (left in Qt Creator) don't use an "Imported Kit" but a Qt 6.9 (or higher) version.

     For testing you probably need to tell vym where to find various files like macros, demos, etc. On the commandline you can do this